mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 obvious is that lower-level parallel granularity is possible for a python function designed to exploit the capability.
 This user manual, however, focuses exclusively on algorithm level granularity.
-We refer the reader to extensive printed and online documentation for DASK and Spark for functionality needed to add parallelism inside an individual python function.
+We refer the reader to extensive printed and online documentation for Dask and Spark for functionality needed to add parallelism inside an individual python function.